microsoft/vscode-docs/docs/copilot/overview.md

 In addition to inline suggestions, you can also get assistance from Copilot via a chat interface.
 You can use Copilot Chat in VS Code in different ways, depending on the context:

-* **Chat view:** Ask Copilot for help with any task or question in the GitHub Copilot Chat view.
+* **Chat view:** Ask Copilot for help with any task or question in the Chat view, bringing in code from your current files.
-* **Inline Chat:** Talk with Copilot while writing code, inline in your files.
+* **Inline Chat:** Apply Copilot's AI suggestions directly to your code, staying in the flow.
-* **Quick Chat:** Bring up a Chat dropdown for quick questions and suggestions.
+* **Quick Chat:** Bring up a Chat-powered dropdown for quick questions and suggestions.

 To use the chat features in VS Code, install the [GitHub Copilot Chat](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) extension.